tjg/froscon-2012/README.md

 ### Explore 3rd parties

 Recently, I wanted to get closely acquainted with Amazon's EC2 API for Java.
-With a dynamic language and my favorite IDE (in my case, Clojure and Emacs), I was able to quickly explore and visualize the API.
+With a dynamic language and my favorite IDE (Clojure and Emacs), I was able to quickly explore and visualize the API.
 Here is how my IDE's "inspector" printed out a Java object:

 ```
 {InstanceId: ...}